Kanō Jigorō: Jūjutsu

-Kanō matriculated at the University of Tokyo in 1877 and graduated with a B.A. in Political Science and Philosophy in 1882.
+Kanō matriculated at Tokyo Imperial University in 1877 and graduated with a B.A. in Political Science and Philosophy in 1882.
 During his time at the university, he started looking for jūjutsu teachers.
 He first looked for bonesetters, called seifukushi.
 His assumption was that doctors who knew the martial art were better teachers.
 His search brought him to Yagi Teinosuke, who had been a student of Emon Isomata in the Tenjin Shin'yō-ryū school of jūjutsu.
 Yagi, in turn, referred Kanō to Fukuda Hachinosuke, a bonesetter who taught Tenjin Shin'yō-ryū in a 10-mat room adjacent to his practice.
 Tenjin Shin'yō-ryū was itself a combination of two older schools: the Yōshin-ryū and Shin no Shindō-ryū.

 Fukuda's training method consisted mostly of the student taking fall after fall for the teacher or senior student until he began to understand the mechanics of the technique.
 Fukuda stressed applied technique over ritual form.
 He gave beginners a short description of the technique and had them engage in free practice (randori) in order to teach through experience.
 It was only after the student had attained some proficiency that he taught them traditional forms (kata).
 This method was difficult, as there were no special mats for falling, only the standard straw mats (tatami) laid over wooden floors.

 Kanō had trouble defeating Fukushima Kanekichi, who was one of his seniors at the school.
 Therefore, Kanō started trying unfamiliar techniques on his rival.
 He first tried techniques from sumo taught by a former practitioner named Uchiyama Kisoemon.
 When these did not help, he studied more, and tried a technique ("fireman's carry") that he learned from a book on western catch wrestling.
 This worked, and kataguruma, or "shoulder wheel", remains part of the judo repertoire, although at this moment the judo organizations of some countries prohibit this throw in competition judo.

 Kanō demonstrated jūjutsu for Ulysses S. Grant when the former U.S. president visited Japan in 1879.